typicode/husky/README.md

 "pre-commit": "cmd && cmd"
 ```

-That said, if you prefer to use an array, the recommended approach is to define them in `.huskyrc.js`.
+That said, if you prefer to use an array, the recommended approach is to define them in `.huskyrc.js` or `husky.config.js`.

 ```js
 const tasks = arr => arr.join(' && ')